-2. Oral Presentation
+2. Oral presentation

-Oral presentation test was used to collect data about students' speaking ability in retelling story in narrative text.
+Oral presentation test was used to collect data about students' speaking skill in descriptive text (express ask and answer orally information of descriptive text).
+Oral presentations test was divided in two phases:

 a.
-Pretest
+Pre-Test

-The pretest was used to collect data about students' speaking ability in retelling story (narrative text) before applying Cartoon video.
-In pre-test section, the writer spreaded a text to both of experimental and control classes.
-Afterward, the writer asked the students to retell in approximately 2-3 minutes.
-While students presented their presentation or narrative text, the writer recorded students' performance by using audio recorder.
-These data of audio recorder was analysed by two raters.
+Pre-test was used to collect data about students' speaking skill in describing people (descriptive text) before applying guessing game technique.
+In the pre-test section, the writer spreaded some pictures of people to both of experimental and control classes, then let students to choose one of these pictures.
+Afterward, the writer asked the students to describe picture that they had chosen in approximately 2-3 minutes.
+While students presented their presentation of describing people, the writer recorded students' performance by using audio recorder.
+These data of audio recorder were analyzed by two raters.

 b.
-Posttest
+Post-Test

-Post-test was used to collect data about students' speaking ability in retelling story in retelling story (narrative text) after being taught by using Cartoon Video (Experimental class), and after being taugh without using Cartoon Video (Control Class).
-In this section, the writer showed a video to Experimental class and speaded a text in Control class.
-Afterward, the writer asked the students to retell the story in approximately 2-3 minutes.
-While students presented their presentation of retelling story, the writer recorded students' performance by using audio recorder.
-These data audio of students' post-tes of both experimental and control classes, then were analyzed and compared.
+Pot-test was used to collect data about students' speaking skill in describing people (descriptive text) after being taught by using guessing game technique (experimental class), and after being taught without using guessing game technique (control class).
+In this section, the writer spreaded some pictures of certain animation people to both of experimental and control classes, then let students choose one of these pictures.
+Afterward, the writer asked the students to describe picture that they had chosen in approximately 2-3 minutes.
+While students presented their presentation of describing people, the writer recorded students' performance by using audio recorder.
+These data audio of students' post-test of experimental class and post-test of control class, then were analyzed and compared.

-According to Hughes (2003:131-132) there are some components that should be considered in giving students' score; they are accent, grammatical, vocabulary, fluency, and comprehension.
-They have typical scale where each component has asset of qualities/level to be rated and a series of possible ranting.
-The scoring process was done by two raters by using the indicators of speaking ability as mentioned below:
+According to Hughes (2003:131-132) there are some components that should be considered in giving students' score: they are accent, grammatical, vocabulary, fluency and comprehension.
+The scoring process was done by two raters by using the indicators of speaking skill as mentioned below: